Shop Subscribe

 Improving Motivation to Write and Express Oneself Creatively

-Placing a pen in a child’s hand often spurs his or her creativity in a way that staring at a blank word processing screen cannot.
+Placing a writing tool in a child’s hand often spurs his or her creativity in a way that staring at a blank word processing screen cannot.
 Children are naturally creative, spinning new stories or coming up with novel games.
 Teaching kids handwriting helps them express their creativity and develop their ideas in written form.
-For example, kids may begin by making handwritten brainstorming lists before developing a full story.
 This helps students become motivated to express themselves creatively.
 It also improves their ability to organize thoughts and communicate clearly.

 Early childhood educators know that even in the digital age, teaching handwriting can pay off in numerous ways.
-As an educator, it’s time to stock up on pencils, pens, and paper from School Specialty as you incorporate handwriting instruction back into your curriculum.
+As an educator, it’s time to stock up on supplies, instructional materials, games and activities that support the development of proficiency in handwriting skills.

 Recommended